daemonp/python-server-framework/deployment.md

 # Deployment Guide for Python Application

-This guide will walk you through the steps required to deploy your Python Flask application on a Kubernetes cluster in DigitalOcean.
+This guide will walk you through the steps required to deploy your Python application on a Kubernetes cluster in DigitalOcean.

 ## Prerequisites